carnd-capstone/CarND-Capstone/README.md

     - (path_to_project_repo)/ros/src/waypoint_updater/

         This package contains the waypoint updater node: `waypoint_updater.py`.
 The purpose of this node is to update the target velocity property of each waypoint based on traffic light and obstacle detection data.
 This node will subscribe to the `/base_waypoints`, `/current_pose`, `/obstacle_waypoint`, and `/traffic_waypoint` topics, and publish a list of waypoints ahead of the car with target velocities to the `/final_waypoints` topic.
+        The waypoint updater node serves the following functions:
+        * A KD-Tree algorithm was used to search for the nearest waypoint, and bring down the search time to O(logn).
+        * A vector products function was used to help the vehicle detect if the nearest waypoint is behind the vehicle.
+        * A decelerate waypoint will be generated if a red traffic light is detected.

+        The pure pursuit line-follow strategy was used after the waypoint gerneation.
+A DBW control node(details in next section) was used to help the vehicle keep tracking of the target waypoint.
+The steering angle is generated based on the position next target waypoint for each loop, using the vehicle kinematics and the trun curvature calculation.

         ![alt text][image4]